-The “great signs and wonders” and the darkening of the sun, moon and stars therefore form a unit with the return of the Son of man.
+The “great signs and wonders” and the darkening of the sun, moon and stars, therefore, form a unit with the return of the Son of man.

 Due to the controversial nature of the quoted statement, a separate study has been made of how the gospels use the phrase “this generation“.
-In that article it is concluded, on the basis of the usage in the gospels, that “this generation” most probably refers to Christ’s contemporary generation.
-For instance, just prior to the Olivet discourse Jesus said, “I tell you the truth, all this will come upon this generation” (Matthew 23:36), which is an undisputed reference to the destruction of Jerusalem and its temple A.D.
+In that article, it is concluded, on the basis of the usage in the gospels, that “this generation” most probably refers to Christ’s contemporary generation.
+For instance, just prior to the Olivet discourse Jesus said, “I tell you the truth, all this will come upon this generation” (Matt 23:36), which is an undisputed reference to the destruction of Jerusalem and its temple A.D.
 70.

 It is certainly possible that “this generation” in Matthew 24:34 refers to the last generation that will see the signs of the end, instead of to Christ’s contemporary generation.
-Each “this generation” must be evaluated in particular context, and the previous verse refers to the people that will see the signs.
+Each “this generation” must be evaluated in the particular context, and the previous verse refers to the people that will see the signs.
 The meaning would then be that the generation that sees the signs of the end, will also see the second coming and experience the judgment.
-In other words, when the signs come, they will not drag on for many generations, but will happen within a generation.
+In other words, when the signs come, they will not drag on for many generations but will happen within a generation.

 On the other hand, the previous verse says, “when you see these things happening, recognize that He is near”, as if Jesus said that His disciples will see “these things”.
 And even if “this generation” here does refer to the last generation that will see the signs, this will not solve the bigger problem, for this is not the only time that Jesus said that He will soon return to this world.
 Furthermore, Paul and Christ’s apostles also believed that He would return soon, which implies that they understood Him to teach that.